iftikharalinaeem/tawwer_forum/plugins/privatediscussions/README.md

 ### Troubleshooting:

-**I enabled the addon but guests are redirected to the signin page when trying to access a discussion.**
+**I enabled the addon but guests can see the whole discussion/are redirected to the signin page.**

+- Getting redirected to the signin page mean "Private Communities" is enabled.
 - Make sure the roles "guest" has discussion view permission on that category.

-**I enabled the addon but guests can see the whole discussion.**

-- Make sure the setting "Private Communities" is enabled.
-You should find this setting under: Dashboard > Roles & Permissions.